RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   `~/.config/bonfire/config.yaml`.
 (If you do this, the `-p` arguments to `bonfire` are redundant)

-  If you don't specify the repo and tag with the `-i` argument, `bonfire` is going to use what's defined in the ClowdApp which is going to be the latest production image that's been pushed to the official repo.
+  If you don't specify the tag to use with `-i` bonfire is going to use the first 7 characters of the git hash for HEAD.
+If you don't specify the repo with the `-p` argument, `bonfire` is going to use what's defined in the ClowdApp which is going to be the production image that's been pushed to the official repo.

   The `--no-remove-resources=all` argument is extremely important.
 Without it, bonfire will process the template and will **not** include our resource